2017 Ford Fusion SportEnlarge Photo

-The Ford Fusion, in its current form, as introduced back in 2012; and it’s a testament to the design that it still looks fresh and modern in 2016—even before the mild refresh it's getting for 2017.
+The Ford Fusion, in its current form, as introduced back in 2012; and it’s a testament to the design that it remains fresh and modern in 2017—thanks to a very mild refresh.
 In its stance as well as in its side profile and all the details inside, the Fusion remains one of the most handsome and sporty-looking models in its class.
 Compared to the Fusion, the current version of the Altima has taken a much more conservative tack—simultaneously rather formal and emulating luxury sedans in some respects, at least from a distance.
-This year, with the introduction of some re-sculpted fenders, and a new V-shaped grille, Nissan has given the Altima jusrt a tease of the edgier design the automaker has migrated to with some of its latest models, like the Maxima sedan and Murano crossover.
+Last year, with the introduction of some re-sculpted fenders, and a new V-shaped grille, Nissan has given the Altima just a tease of the edgier design the automaker has migrated to with some of its latest models, like the Maxima sedan and Murano crossover.

 The Ford Fusion has a couple of other strong contenders in its lineup that aren’t at all rivaled by Nissan.
 In Fusion Hybrid or Fusion Energi (plug-in) form, this roomy sedan gets a 2.0-liter four-cylinder engine mated to a planetary-gear hybrid system with two motors.
 Its EPA ratings range up to 44 mpg city, 41 highway for the Fusion Hybrid.